 Spinal Decompression Case Studies

-Case studies of patient with herniated disc's treated with Non Surgical Spinal Decompression
+Case studies of the patient with herniated disc’s treated with Non-Surgical Spinal Decompression

-Jose came to my office on October 5 2006 complaining of severe Low back pain and sciatica which radiated pain into the top of three of his toes.
+Jose came to my office complaining of severe Low back pain and sciatica which radiated pain into the top of three of his toes.
 He was just released from the hospital three days ago and was treated for one week with IV pain medication and bed rest and was released.

 I started treating him with Chiropractic care and immediately referred him out for a MRI.
-Impression of the MRI at L5-S1, the inter vertebral disc shows some dessication and loss of height mainly posteriorly.
+An impression of the MRI at L5-S1, the intervertebral disc shows some desiccation and loss of height mainly posteriorly.
 There is a prominent discal herniation with extrusion.
 This is mainly seen to extend to the left side with some compression of the left side of the thecal sac and also the left S1 nerve root.

 Once I read this MRI report I suggested Spinal Decompression treatment and we started treating that day.
-Within 6 visits pain decreased 45% and foot strength increased by 50%.
-Jose continued to recommended care plan of 22 visits over the course of the next month and by the end of treatment he was pain free and walking normally and is now back at work full time.
+Within 6 visits pain decreased by 45% and foot strength increased by 50%.
+Jose continued to recommend care plan of 22 visits over the course of the next month and by the end of treatment he was pain-free and walking normally and is now back at work full time.